 Reagan Test Site

 The Target Resolution and Discrimination Experiment (TRADEX) system was the first of the radars to be built at Kwajalein for Project PRESS.
 The radar became operational in 1962, the same year the first Lincoln Laboratory staff arrived to live on Kwajalein Island.
 Early on, TRADEX was used to track and collect data on missiles for test missions.
-An upgrade to the radar in 1995 enabled TRADEX to assess the space-debris population at low latitudes.
+An upgrade to the radar in 1995 enabled TRADEX to assess the space debris population at low latitudes.
 This mode was used to collect space-debris data for NASA.
-In 1998, TRADEX became a contributing sensor to the U.S. Space Surveillance Network, with a primary focus on tracking foreign launches, deep-space satellites, and low Earth-orbit satellites.
-TRADEX currently operates for the space surveillance mission for 10 hours a week.
+In 1998, TRADEX became a contributing sensor to the U.S. Space Surveillance Network, with a primary focus on tracking foreign launches, deep-space satellites, and low-Earth-orbit satellites.
+TRADEX currently operates for the space surveillance mission for 104 hours a week.

 The second of the RTS radars, the ARPA Long-Range Tracking and Instrumentation Radar (ALTAIR), became operational in 1969.
 ALTAIR was primarily designed to give the United States a view of how U.S. intercontinental ballistic missiles would appear to Soviet anti-ballistic-missile radars.
 In 1998, ALTAIR and TRADEX were used to make the first-of-their-kind measurements on the Perseid and Leonid meteor showers to understand how meteors could impact spacecraft.
 ALTAIR joined the Space Surveillance Network in 1982.
 Like TRADEX, ALTAIR is responsible for tracking foreign launches, and near-Earth-orbit and deep-space satellites.
 Today, ALTAIR dedicates 104 hours per week to the space surveillance mission.